ibm-cloud-docs/power-iaas/modifying-instance.md

    - **Auto-select pool**: Use this option to allow the system to automatically select a storage pool, for the required storage tier, that has sufficient capacity.

-   - **Affinity**: Use this option to select an existing virtual server instance (VSI) or an existing volume as the affinity object.
+   - **Affinity**: Use this option to select an VSI or an existing volume as the affinity object.
 The new volume is created in the same storage pool where the affinity object resides.
 If you are using the VSI as an affinity object, the storage pool that is selected is based on the PMV instance's root (boot) volume.

    - **Anti-affinity**: Use this option to specify one or more existing VSIs or one or more volumes as the anti-affinity objects.
 The new volume is created in a different storage pool than the storage pool where one or more anti-affinity objects reside.